Frequently Asked Questions

-A. Yes, religion classes are required.
+Yes, religion classes are required.
 You have to take two of them.
 One class has to be based around Christianity, and the other class has to be based on a world religion, such as Judaism, Buddhism or Native American religions.
-If you are in the International Honors Program, you don’t have to take any religion class, but you have specific honors classes that are based around religion. —Evan Hildebrand ’14
+If you are in the International Honors Program, you don’t have to take any religion class, but you have specific honors classes that are based around religion. — Evan Hildebrand ’14

 What is ‘J-Term’?

-A. Not every university has a January Term because some people prefer the year to be evenly split into semesters or quarters.
+Not every university has a January Term because some people prefer the year to be evenly split into semesters or quarters.
 During J-Term, each student only focuses on one or two classes, or up to five credits.
 I view J-Term as a refreshing change of pace because I can work intensely on one subject for the month and then be finished with it.
 Last J-Term, I took a science class, but also was able to take ballroom dance twice a week.
 It was great to have a schedule like that just to experience something different.
-Lots of other students use J-Term to study away without having to be gone a whole semester. —Bethany Petek ’13
+Lots of other students use J-Term to study away without having to be gone a whole semester. — Bethany Petek ’13

 Can I study away during “J-Term”?